theartofvalio-cmyk/Pad-Trigger/Readme.md

 When enabled, it starts in the background and stays in the tray.

-Important: Pad Trigger does not run disconnect actions just because Windows started and a controller is already disconnected.
+Important: Pad Trigger does not run disconnect actions just because Windows started and a device is already disconnected.

-It only reacts after a controller actually connects, then later disconnects.
+It only reacts after a device actually connects, then later disconnects.

+---

+### Check for updates

+Pad Trigger includes a **Check for Updates** button.

+The app can check the latest GitHub release and tell you if you are already using the latest version.

+If a newer version is available, Pad Trigger can download and extract the latest release into the existing app folder.

+---

+### Fast controller detection

+Pad Trigger uses a fast detection path for controllers so controller connect and disconnect events can be detected quickly.

+Bluetooth devices use a separate detection path so Bluetooth scanning does not slow down controller detection.

 ---